dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 ::: moniker range=">= aspnetcore-2.1"

-Run `dotnet new webapp` from the command line.
+Run `dotnet new web` from the command line.

 ::: moniker-end